 The Depositary Shares are a new issue of securities with no established trading market.
-The Depositary Shares have been approved for listing on the NYSE under the symbol "NMPrG," subject to official notice of issuance.
-An active trading market on the NYSE for the Depositary Shares may not develop or, even if one develops, may not last, in which case the liquidity and market price of the Depositary Shares could be adversely affected, the difference between bid and asked prices could be substantial and your ability to transfer the Depositary Shares at the time and price desired will be limited.
+We have applied to have the Depositary Shares listed on the NYSE under the symbol "NMPrH."
+If the application is approved, trading in the Depositary Shares on the NYSE is expected to begin within 30 days after the initial delivery of the Depositary Shares.
+Even if the Depositary Shares are approved for listing on the NYSE, an active trading market on the NYSE for the Depositary Shares may not develop or, even if one develops, may not last, in which case the liquidity and market price of the Depositary Shares could be adversely affected, the difference between bid and asked prices could be substantial and your ability to transfer the Depositary Shares at the time and price desired will be limited.

 In order to facilitate the offering of the Depositary Shares, the underwriters may engage in transactions that affect the price of the Depositary Shares.
 Specifically, the underwriters may sell more shares than they are obligated to purchase under the underwriting agreement, creating a short position.
 A short sale is covered if the short position is no greater than the number of shares available for purchase by the underwriters under their option to purchase additional shares.
 The underwriters can close out a covered short sale by exercising their option to purchase additional shares or purchasing shares in the open market.
 In determining the source of shares to close out a covered short sale, the underwriters will consider, among other things, the open market price of shares compared to the price available under their option to purchase additional shares.
-The underwriters may also sell shares in excess of their option to purchase additional shares, creating a naked short position.
-The underwriters must close out any naked short position by purchasing shares in the open market.
+The underwriters in excess of their option to purchase additional shares in excess of their option to purchase additional shares in excess of their option to market.
 A naked short position is more likely to be created if the underwriters are concerned that there may be downward pressure on the price of the Depositary Shares in the open market after pricing that could adversely affect investors who purchase in this offering.
-As an additional means of facilitating this offering, the underwriters may bid for, and purchase, the Depositary Shares in the open market that have the effect of stabilizing the price of the Depositary
+As an additional means of facilitating this offering, the underwriters may bid for, and purchase, the Depositary Shares in the open market that have the effect of stabilizing the price of the Depositary Shares.

-Shares.
 These activities may also raise or maintain the market price of the Depositary Shares above independent market levels or prevent or retard a decline in the market price of the Depositary Shares.
 The underwriters are not required to engage in these activities and may end any of these activities at any time.